• Skip to primary navigation

 • Try adding a half a teaspoon of baking soda to the water while you soak your chickpeas.
 This helps soften the peas just a bit.

-How can I Make Your Falafel Stick Together Better
+How to Make Your Falafel Stick Together Better

 Your falafel mixture will fall apart during cooking if it is too wet.
 There are two things you can do to prevent your mixture from being too wet: